Nimus-oes/frontend/01-Survey Form/README.md

 ### 4. The background shifting at the end of the page

-The background image may shift at the end of the page when srolloing, making an unwanted white space on top or bottom of the page, even with the following CSS properties:
+The background image may shift at the end of the page when scrolling, making an unwanted white space on top or bottom of the page, even with the following CSS properties:

 - `background-size: cover`
 - `background-attachment: fixed`